spotinst/spot-oceancd-releases-old/README.md

 Indeed Ocean CD recognizes the advantages of Argo rollouts as an engine for CD strategies and uses it accordingly to manage and enable it as a scalable CD product.

-**Helm Option** : We invite you to reach to the Charts directory, and follow the tutorial provided.
+**Helm Option** : We invite you to reach to the "charts/spot-oceancd-operator" directory, and follow the tutorial provided.

 **API & UI Options**: We invite you to reach out to [our documentation](https://docs.spot.io/ocean-cd/getting-started/) for further details on the process and the commands.